luizdepra/go-rest-api/README.md

-# go-todo-api
+# go-rest-api
-An example TODO API made with Go.
+An example of REST API made with Go.